Stuycs-K/final-project-8-fangl-lia/README.md

 one's group's balls and pot the 8 ball afterwards.

 A foul is committed if any one of these occur during/after a shot:
+- During the break, no colored balls are potted and less than four balls strike a rail.
-- The cue ball is potted
+- The cue ball is potted.
+- The cue ball does not hit any ball.
+- If groups are not yet determined and the cue ball's first contact is the 8-ball.
-- No balls strike a rail
+- If groups are determined and no balls strike a rail after the cue ball hits a colored ball, if such a hit occurs.
-- No colored balls are struck
-- If groups are determined, the cue ball's first contact is NOT of the same group as the shooting player
+- If groups are determined and the cue ball's first contact is NOT of the same group as the shooting player.

 Players may also lose at any point in the game.
 These are called automatic losses.
 They occur if any of these occur during a shot: